basnijholt/nijho.lt/content/post/advent-of-open-source/index.md

 I hope this advent calendar provides insight into the world of open source maintenance and perhaps inspires others to share their own stories or start their own projects.

-Let's begin this journey tomorrow with day 1!
+Let's begin with Day 1, right after this post!

 ---